Renault 5: Production elsewhere

 Assembly in South Africa began in late 1975, in Durban.
 The car was built in Toyota's local plant and sold through their network.
 The Renault 5 was only available with one engine, the 1.3 L unit used in the European R5 TS rated at 49.29 kW SAE.
 There was a base model, with vinyl seats and lap belts only, and the upmarket LS and LSS models.
-These received fabric interiors, side stripes, a vinyl roof, and more sound deadening and other comfort details.
-The LSS also got a central console and a full-length fabric sunroof.
-Many extras used in Europe, such as a rear window wiper and a tachometer, were not available in South Africa because it would make it impossible to meet local content regulations.
+These received fabric interiors, side stripes, a vinyl roof, more sound deadening, and other comfort details.
+The LSS also included a central console and a full-length fabric sunroof.
+Many extras used in Europe, such as a rear window wiper and a tachometer, were unavailable in South Africa because it would make it impossible to meet local content regulations.
 Local content was 56% at introduction; this was to be increased steadily as production wore on.

 By 1979, the lineup was restricted to the GTL and the TS, both still with the 1289 cc engine but now with 34 or 46 kW ISO respectively.